 Idaho’s Salmon River, the Grand Canyon of Idaho, is one of the longest free flowing rivers in the United States and cuts through a vast area of incredibly rugged Rocky Mountain wilderness – the largest wilderness area in the Lower 48.
 The canyon it creates is the second deepest on the continent and it has a timelessness and mountain grandeur that is matched by few rivers anywhere.
 It is one of the last big mountain rivers remaining in the world that is undammed – and for 85 miles it is virtually untouched by modern civilization.
 It is a wilderness trip of a lifetime, a rafting trip with beach vacation afternoons, a multi-sport adventure, and one of the world’s premier wilderness rivers.
-We feel lucky and honored to be able to show people this place.

 Where is the Salmon or ‘Main Salmon’?